menpo/menpo-playground/README.md

 atomicmenpo is ideal for people who are completely new to Python and are interested to try out Menpo, perhaps for it's command line tools or benchmarking feature.
-It tries to replicate as close as we can the experience of downloading a traditional piece of software, running `make`, and having a bunch of 'executables' ready to play with.
+It replicates the experience of downloading a traditional piece of software, running `make`, and having a bunch of 'executables' ready to play with.

 It's also useful for more advanced users as a convenient method to generate a clean install of the latest stable version of menpo that is not only unrelated